The 10th annual Corey Rose Wishes and Heroes benefit concert is on for August 1

 There will even be a silent auction that includes a work of art from Colorado and Company’s Amelia Earhart.

-Check out the Wishes and Heroes Facebook page for the latest updates and check back here for information on how to donate.
+Check out the Wishes and Heroes Facebook page for the latest updates.
+Here's how to donate.

 Last year's concert raised $51,000 and, given the generosity of Coloradans, we know this year will be the best yet.